stevewitman/Rails-Practice-Crud-Status-Updates/README.md

 ## Your mission:

 * Crud "status updates" like in Facebook.
 Fields are status (text), user (string) and number of likes (integer).
-All three should be present.
+All three should be present with validations.
 * There should be at least one capybara spec to cover it.
 * Create and update redirect to show.
 There should be flash messages.
 * Everyone should spend no more than a few minutes before asking, or looking it up, and should write down what they needed help with in detail (so everyone should have a list of things they missed) and will submit a write up.